JuliaTime/TimeZones.jl/docs/faq.md

 Frequently Asked Questions
 ==========================

-## Why are the "Etc/*" timezones unsupported?
+## Why are the "Etc/*" time zones unsupported?

-According to [IANA](ftp://ftp.iana.org/tz/data/etcetera) the "Etc/*" timezones are only included in the Olson time zone database for "historical reasons".
+According to [IANA](ftp://ftp.iana.org/tz/data/etcetera) the "Etc/*" time zones are only included in the tz database for "historical reasons".
 Furthermore the time zones offsets provided the Etc/GMT±HH can be misleading.
 For example the Etc/GMT+4 time zone is 4 hours **behind** UTC rather than 4 hours **ahead** as most people expect.
 Since TimeZones.jl already provides an easy way of constructing fixed offset time zones using `FixedTimeZone` it was decided to leave these time zones out.

 If you truly do want to include the "Etc/*" time zones you just need to download the Olson database file and re-compile: